This information describes what a blood clot is and how it is treated.

-The tablet form of blood thinner is called warfarin (Coumadin®).
+The most common tablet form of blood thinner is called warfarin (Coumadin®).
 It takes several days for it to build up in your body to prevent blood clotting.
 While this is happening, you will also use the injectable form, which works more quickly to thin your blood.
 Once your blood is thin enough, you will no longer need to take the injections.
 You will keep taking warfarin.

 - Aspirin or products containing aspirin (e.g., Bufferin®, Anacin®)

-They can cause bleeding problems.
 Instead, take acetaminophen (Tylenol®) for any pain or discomfort.

 - Tell your doctor or nurse if you are taking any other medications or have changed medications.
 Some may change the way your blood thinner works.
 These include:

 - Medications that do and do not require a prescription

 - Tell all your healthcare providers, including your dentist, that you take a blood thinner.

 Call Your Doctor or Nurse if You Have:

 - Increased pain, swelling, or both in the arm or leg that has the DVT